-- It may be difficult to find fruits and vegetables at certain restaurants -- especially fast-food and chain restaurants -consider giving your patronage to the locations that support your healthy lifestyle! - When you can, opt for apples slices, the "vegetable of the day," or a side salad instead of fries or chips. - When healthy options are not available, keep in mind that your overall diet is what is important - commit to eating and serving your family a healthy amount of vegetables and fruits each day so you can enjoy occasions when you're out and fruits and vegetables are not available.
+- It may be difficult to find fruits and vegetables at snack bars, food courts, chain restaurants, and other on-installation eateries - consider giving your patronage to the locations that support your healthy lifestyle! - When you can, opt for apples slices, the "vegetable of the day," or a side salad instead of fries or chips. - When healthy options are not available, keep in mind that your overall diet is what is important - commit to eating and serving your family a healthy amount of vegetables and fruits each day so you can enjoy occasions when you're out and fruits and vegetables are not available.